 Claims for reimbursement can be filed by mail, fax, or online:

-In addition to the claims reimbursement processes referenced above, enrolled employees also have the option of requesting an FSA Debit Master Card, also called the "FSA Benny Card".
+In addition to the claims reimbursement processes referenced above, enrolled employees also have the option of requesting an FSA Debit Visa Card, also called the "FSA Benny Card".
 The Card eliminates most out-of-pocket expenses and claims paperwork (exceptions apply).

 The CSU provides a 2 1/2 month grace period for employees enrolled in HCRA through December 31st.
 If an employee is enrolled through December 31st and also has a balance as of December 31st, the grace period allows them to be reimbursed for eligible expenses incurred through March 15th of the following year.
 FSA Debit Cardholders will have access to the prior year's balance through the grace period (March 15 of each calendar year).